-If you’ve ever been curious about how to start a small food business and sell food online, you may have thought it’s as simple as stuffing some cookies in the mail.
+You may think learning how to start a small food business is as simple as stuffing some cookies in the mail.

 The truth is that food businesses can be more challenging than selling most physical products.
 Food business owners must be meticulously organized and comply with various regulations.
 There’s also a high level of competition in the small food business market.
 Not to mention, your products have an expiration date.

-But don’t worry, this article will teach you how to start a small food business online and how to sell food online effectively.
+But don’t worry, this article will teach you how to sell food online effectively.
 We’ll cover everything from manufacturing to packaging to marketing.

 Sound good?
 Let’s dig in.